ShareXin/ShareXin/README.md

 #### [0.6.0] - 2017-08-25
 - macOS tested, Imgur works, `t` and `toot` should work if you have them
 - Updated "upgrade" and error messages
+- Figured out libcurl issue on some older systems
 - Bug fixes

 #### [0.5.9] - 2017-08-20